Teacher of the Year program

 ESD 105 facilitates the Regional Teacher of the Year program, which annually honors an educator who exemplifies teaching excellence in our south central Washington region.
 Our regional honoree also serves as one of nine candidates statewide for Washington State Teacher of the Year (which is announced each fall).

-Nominations for the 2020-21 ESD 105 Regional Teacher of the Year are expected to be opened by OSPI during this coming January or February.
+Nominations for the 2021-20 ESD 105 Regional Teacher of the Year are expected to open in January 2021.
 The ESD 105 Regional Teacher of the Year is announced toward the start of each school year in the fall.For more information about the program, see OSPI's Teacher of the Year website.

 OSPI will contact nominated teachers with information and submission deadlines for turning in application materials.
 Selection of our Regional Teacher of the Year occurs during the end of summer and is traditionally announced near the start of the new school year.
 The Washington State Teacher of the Year selection committee then contacts and interviews the finalists for the statewide award in September.

 Since the Washington State Teacher of the Year was first presented in 1952, six educators from the ESD 105 region have been named Washington State Teacher of the Year: Jeff Charbonneau of Zillah (for 2013), Susan Johnson of Cle Elum-Roslyn (2009), Tamara Steen of Mabton (2004, and one of four finalists for the national award), Yvonne Ullas of Naches Valley (1998), Dan Zeutenhorst of Yakima (1977), and Robert Tormey of West Valley (1974).